-Kyle Yarberry is an IP practitioner with diverse experience who focuses his practice on assisting individual inventors and Fortune 100 clients alike to procure U.S. and foreign patents across a variety of mechanical and electromechanical technologies.
-Kyle brings to his patent practice substantial experience working closely with inventors to harvest and protect inventions before critical go-to-market deadlines and prosecuting international patent families.
-Kyle’s legal experience also includes supporting intellectual property litigation in district court and numerous inter partes review proceedings before the Patent Trial and Appeal Board (PTAB), and preparing freedom-to-operate and validity opinions.
-Representative technologies include medical devices, performance footwear, electronic cigarettes, consumer electronics, lawn equipment, mechanical and inflatable amusements, automotive assemblies, motorcycle accessories, valves, connected refrigeration systems, and mining equipment.
-Kyle is an active member of the American Intellectual Property Law Association (AIPLA).
+Kyle Yarberry is an IP practitioner who focuses his practice on obtaining patents for individual inventors, growing companies, and Fortune 100 clients alike, both in the U.S. and abroad.
+Focused on outcomes, Kyle has successfully obtained utility and design patents claiming mechanical and electromechanical technologies, including in difficult cases after taking over from prior counsel after extensive and unsuccessful prosecution.
+Kyle’s legal experience also includes briefing, arguing, and winning the outright dismissal of a trademark case in federal district court.
+Additionally, Kyle has supported patent and copyright litigation in district court and numerous inter partes review proceedings before the Patent Trial and Appeal Board (PTAB).
+He also prepares freedom-to-operate and validity opinions with respect to utility and design patents.
+Representative technologies include aviation systems, medical devices, semiconductors, unmanned aerial vehicles, toys, cosmetic devices, performance footwear, electronic cigarettes, consumer electronics, lawn equipment, mechanical and inflatable amusements, automotive assemblies, motorcycle accessories, valves, connected refrigeration systems, and mining equipment.

 Prior to becoming an attorney, Kyle worked in the finance industry, providing lending services to clients in the energy sector, with particular focus on upstream, midstream, and downstream oil and gas companies.
 From his experience in finance and law, Kyle understands that clients often view IP assets as a means to achieve commercial objectives, and he works with clients to achieve the best legal outcome consistent with the client’s business goals.